SublimeLinter/SublimeLinter-jscs/README.md

     "fileExtensions": [".js", ".jsx"],
 ...
 ```

-**Note**: Whereas `jscs` only looks in the linted file’s directory for a `.jscsrc` file, this linter plugin extends that behavior by searching the file hierarchy up to the root directory and then in the user’s home directory.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: